aragon/hack/docs/getting-started.md

 cd foo
 npx aragon run
 ```
+If you're unsure what the difference is between ```npx``` and ```npm```, we recommend you read through this [stackoverflow post.](https://stackoverflow.com/questions/50605219/difference-between-npx-and-npm) Don't worry if you don't completely understand what the rest of the first line is doing.
+We'll cover this in the [tutorial](https://hack.aragon.org/docs/tutorial.html) coming up.

 Congrats you have just created a DAO!
 It’s running on your local network and as soon as it's ready it will open in your browser at [localhost:3000](http://localhost:3000)!